 I wanted to share some things for those who sometimes trod into Slumps-ville.
-I go through slumps, too, as a writer.
+I go through it, too.
 Highs.
 Lows.
 Ups.
 Downs.
-Discouragement nags at us, and if we’re not on our guard, it could very well swallow us.
-It’s okay for a while as long as we get back up.
+Discouragement nags, and if we’re not on our guard, it can swallow us.

 - They don’t give away their power–they avoid giving people power to offend them.
 People will always offend us.
 Let’s not let it bother us, rather, allow them the freedom to speak their mind.